Somatic Relational Healing & Attachment Repair

 Meet your practitioner

 I’m Susan Reis, a somatic trauma practitioner, certified hypnotist, and integrative healing guide based in New York City.
-My work is rooted in the understanding that our earliest relational experiences — often held in the body as implicit and visceral memory — shape how we connect with ourselves and others.
+My work is rooted in the understanding that our earliest relational experiences, which are often held in the body as implicit and visceral memory, shape how we connect with ourselves and others.

 I integrate somatic healing, attachment science, and contemplative presence to help clients transform deep-seated relational patterns.
 Drawing on modern neuroscience, I guide the nervous system from subcortical and limbic reactivity into the prefrontal cortex, where clarity, compassion, and choice can flourish.